1999 Le Mans Fuji 1000 km: Post-race

 Although the race was very competitive for Japanese manufacturer's Nissan and Toyota, the event was not considered a major success.
 Only twenty three entrants showed in total, with just sixteen being in the ACO's classes.
 Although Nissan and Toyota both had more cars they could have entered, each chose only to compete with a single car.
 A large number of European teams which had been on the entry list also failed to show up, most notably BMW Motorsport with their V12 LMR prototypes.

 Toyota and Nissan had both decided to abandon their sportscar efforts after 1999, meaning neither team took their automatic entries for Le Mans in 2000.
 European interest in the series was also lacking, especially since teams like BMW and Audi seemed more interested in competing in the American Le Mans Series.
 This left the proposed series with no major manufacturer involvement to help bring in fans as well as other competition.

 Consideration for a Japanese series was revived once again in late 2000 when Don Panoz and the International Motor Sports Association (IMSA) announced their intentions to expand upon their American Le Mans Series, a series endorsed by the ACO.
 Panoz would plan an Asian-Pacific Le Mans Series (APLMS), competing throughout the entire Pacific rim.
-An exhibition event was held in Australia at the end of 2000 with mixed success, with another event played for Malaysia in 2001.
+An exhibition event, the Race of a Thousand Years, was held in Australia at the end of 2000 with mixed success, with another event played for Malaysia in 2001.
 However Panoz's other expansion outside the United States, the European Le Mans Series, would suffer from small fields and lack of competition throughout 2001.
 With a continued lack of interest from major manufacturers in teams in the ELMS as well as the APLMS, both series would be cancelled.

 In 2006, the ACO was finally able to create a new sports car series in Japan with the launch of the Japan Le Mans Challenge.
 However, the series suffered from poor number of entries and was replaced by Asian Le Mans Series in 2009, but that series did not run another race again until 2013, by which time Toyota had returned to Le Mans with the TS030 Hybrid.